Come out and join us for a great time of fellowship, every Tuesday at 10 am, in room 131/32.

 To Register visit Susan Mattam in the Trinity Western Seminary Suite

 |Location:||Graduate Collegium (Fosmark Centre)|

 Join a group of people engaging with the Greek New Testament and in a non-credit context advance their understanding of New Testament Greek.
 We read about 5 – 7 verses per meeting and take our time to discuss the Greek structure, specific words, and the general meaning of the text in relation to the overall composition.
-This Spring we will be reading in 1 Timothy.
+This Spring we will continue our reading in 1 Timothy.
 I provide a commentary on the Greek text that you can use to prepare for the sessions.
 The degree of your interaction in the sessions is voluntary.
 I encourage you to come prepared to read some Greek and provide a rough translation of the text into English.
 Frequently we find ourselves spiritually challenged by our reflections together.

 |Location:||Fosmark Centre (Room 130/131)|

-|Cost:||$30 (includes breakfast and handouts)|
+|Cost:||$25 (includes breakfast and handouts)|

 For more information and to register contact Dr. Larry Perkins at email@example.com.